TheInvincibleRalph/Go-Testing/Tdocumentation.md

-# Documentation starting from Turorial 11: Concurrency
+# Documentation starting from Tutorial 11: Concurrency

 ## On Goroutines and Anonymous functions